Characterization of non-adaptive Clifford channels: Conclusion and outlook

 \section{Conclusion and outlook}

-We have shown that the notion of a Clifford channel can be naturally defined in three equivalent ways: in terms of complete stabilizer preserving property, in terms of stabilizerness of Choi state, or in terms of realisation via non-adaptive stabilizer circuits.
+We have shown that the notion of a Clifford channel can be naturally defined in a number of equivalent ways: in terms of (complete) stabilizer preserving property, in terms of the stabilizerness of Choi state, in terms of the dual channel action on Pauli group, in terms of Clifford dilation or in terms of realization via non-adaptive stabilizer circuits.
 The channel is Clifford isometry if it is completely pure stabilizer preserving, or if its Choi state is pure stabilizer, or if it is represented by an isometry stabilizer circuit.
 Complete stabilizer preserving property follows already from the usual stabilizer preserving property.
 If the channel maps pure stabilizer states to pure stabilizer states, it may be either a state reset channel or a Clifford isometry.
-Clifford channels have particularly simple structure: up to Clifford unitary encoding and decoding operations, they can be represented as a product of qubit discardings, initial state $\ket{0}$ and chaotic state $\chi$ preparations, identity channels and full dephasing channels.
+Clifford channels have particularly simple structure: up to Clifford unitary encoding and decoding operations, they can be represented as a product of qubit discardings, initial state $\ket{0}$ and chaotic state $\chi$ preparations, identity channels and dephasing channels.
 That leads to their simple information-theoretic structure: channel capacities depend only on the number of identity and dephasing channels in the normal form.

 There is a number of directions the work can be generalised.
-First of all, one can prove the statements for qudit systems of local dimensions $d\neq 2$ \cite{Beaudrap_2013, Gheorghiu_2014}.
-Our proofs seem to mainly rely on dimension-independent aspects of stabilizer theory, so we suspect the generalisation should be straighforward.
-It may also be useful to study higher Clifford hierarchy channels, even though the structure of unitary Clifford hierarchy is underexplored \cite{Beigi_2010, Cui_2017, Rengaswamy_2019, Pllaha_2020}.
+First of all, one can prove the statements for qudit systems of local dimensions $d>2$ \cite{Beaudrap_2013, Gheorghiu_2014}.
+Some job in this direction was done in \cite{Looi_2011}.
+Our proofs seem to mainly rely on dimension-independent aspects of stabilizer theory, so for all prime local dimensions $d$ they are easily replicated.
+For composite $d$ the structure of Clifford channels is more sophisticated.

+Next, one can further study adaptive Clifford channels.
+It would be interesting to better understand the distinction between completely adaptive stabilizer preserving channels and adaptive Clifford channels \cite{Heimendahl_2022}.
+It would then be interesting to characterise extreme points in the space of adaptive Clifford channels.
+The results of \cite[Theorem~4]{Heimendahl_2022} show that such points can be represented by a sequence of adaptive Pauli measurements followed by Clifford channels depending on measurement outcomes.
+Using the deferred measurement principle on such realization we can conclude that extreme adaptive Clifford channels lie in finite levels of Clifford hierarchy.
+As suggested in Section~\ref{sec:characterization}, it may be useful to study higher Clifford hierarchy channels, even though the structure of unitary Clifford hierarchy is underexplored \cite{Beigi_2010, Cui_2017, Rengaswamy_2019, Pllaha_2020, De_Silva_2025}.